MotoJr-cmd/pitchside_helper/README.md

 While traditional platforms often penalize players based on isolated events (e.g., "Big Chance Missed"), Pitchside Helper utilizes real-time Computer Vision and advanced data scrapers to provide a Context-Aware evaluation of player performance.

 🚀 The Vision
-Traditional soccer grading is "horrendous" because it lacks context.
+Traditional soccer grading is horrendous because it lacks context.
 A striker missing a 0.8 xG chance is often nuked in the ratings, regardless of the defensive pressure or the difficulty of the pass received.

 Pitchside Helper aims to be a "Statecast for the Everyman," providing: